 For the past decade, Blanket Express Plus has been providing its service to thousands of foreign students.
 They allow you the convenience of purchasing all your bedding and storage needs at home, and then delivering your package directly to your requested address, so that it’s there when you arrive.
 Should you decide to use their service, you may place an order with them at www.BlanketExpressPlus.com

 Get an A2 student visa before you arrive in Israel – All students not holding Israeli citizenship should obtain an A2 student or Masa visa from an Israeli Consulate or Embassy in their home country prior to arrival in Israel.
 To obtain the visa, you will usually need to go in person to the nearest Israeli consulate.
+For North American and UK students: Click here to find the nearest consulate in your area.
 Bring with you:

 - A letter from Pardes stating that you will be a student during the academic year (Request this letter from firstname.lastname@example.org at least 5 days before your appointment.
 We will need your full name exactly as it appears in your passport.)